 Are your passwords strong enough to guard from hackers?

 Now more than ever, people are relying on online shopping and services to get the things they need.
 Don’t put your identity at risk.
-Keep your info secure and passwords in tiptop shape with these tips.
+Keep your info secure with these password tips.

 Keeping track of every password can be difficult but avoid the temptation to assign the same password to multiple accounts.
 If a hacker discovers your password for one account, your other accounts become vulnerable to breaches as well.
 It’s best to use different passwords for every account that you create to keep a leg up against those seeking to steal information.